nghiant3223/handbook/base/linux/concept.md

 - Everything in Linux is a file (including directory)
 - Extension is meaningless.
 A PNG file may not end with `.png`
+- Unix-like operating systems, like Linux, maintain a single filesystem tree with devices attached at various points.
+This contrasts with other operating systems such as MS-DOS and Windows that maintain separate trees for each device (for example C:\, D:\, etc.)

 ## Directories